Paco Gento

 Gento began his career at Racing Santander in 1952 and moved to Real Madrid the following season.
-He appeared in a joint record eight European Cup finals, winning a record six, as well as winning a record 12 La Liga titles.
+He appeared in a joint record eight European Cup finals, winning a joint record six, as well as winning a record 12 La Liga titles.
 In a 14-year international career, Gento earned 43 caps for Spain, playing at the World Cup in 1962 and 1966.

 Following the death of Alfredo Di Stéfano in 2014, Gento was appointed the Honorary President of Real Madrid.